 It is polite to reply to every received message, even if you don't have a time to process the message.
-For example, if you receive a lot of CVs, you can automatically reply to every message, and, just when you have a time, process them and send an appropriate e-mail with the detailed information.
+For example, if you get lots of CVs and cover letters, you can automatically send a reply to every email, and, just when you have time, process them and send an appropriate email with detailed information.

 Outlook rules could be exported and imported from file.
 E.g., you can export rules to a file, send this file as an e-mail attachment or place it on a network share (or a local share) for backup purposes or to allow other users to access it.

 If you are waiting for the important e-mail from someone or need to be informed when your boss sends you an e-mail, create an alert rule and give a rest to your brain.
 You will be informed promptly by alert as soon as Outlook receives such kind of e-mail.